-The fact Andre Ward’s retirement leaves a bittersweet taste shouldn’t surprise those of us who could appreciated his skill and yet felt infuriated by his inactivity.
-His scripted departure message was as deft and well crafted as some of his performances in a professional career that began in December 2004 and an unbeaten run that stretched back to his teens.
+The fact Andre Ward’s retirement leaves a bittersweet taste shouldn’t surprise those of us who could appreciate his skill and yet felt infuriated by his inactivity.
+His scripted departure message was as deft and well crafted as some of his performances.
+It was a professional career that began in December 2004 and followed an unbeaten run that stretched back to his teens.

 As a pound for pound entrant and with timelines, podcasts and articles like this one to fill, his retirement urges writers and pundits to contemplate his place among the greats of his era or those that preceded it.

 Within his own time, the answer is luminous.
 He was the best because he beat all of his contemporaries, every one that mattered.
 Something which places him in rarified company in and of itself.

 Of greater sadness than the realisation we will not see him box again, and I believe Ward is assured and stubborn enough to resist the clamour to return over the next few years. are the periods of selective inactivity which followed his Super Six dominance and knockout of Chad Dawson.
 A contractual dispute with promoter Dan Goosen, which ended in court and defeat, led to long lay offs at the peak of his powers and lost momentum in the quest to become the pay per view star Ward felt his talent and dominance deserved.